 Model tenancy agreement changed to allow renting with pets

-Alongside the proposed bill, the Ministry of Housing updated their standard tenancy agreement so that landlords cannot issue a ‘blanket ban’ on pets.
+Alongside the proposed bill, the Ministry of Housing updated its standard tenancy agreement so that landlords cannot issue a ‘blanket ban’ on pets in their tenancy.

 Allowing pets is now the default position on the government’s recommended model tenancy agreement.